Hanan-Nathem-Saadeh/Reading-Notes/Read:03-System.I.O.md

 * contain types that enable reading and writing, both synchronously and asynchronously, on data streams and files.
 * contain types that perform compression and decompression on files, and types that enable communication through pipes and serial ports.
 ## Files and directories :
-you can get and set properties for files and directories, and retrieve collections of files and directories based on search criteria.

 **Common Classes:**
 * File     ===>  provides static methods for creating, copying, deleting, moving, and opening files, and helps create a FileStream object.